Updated: Sep 23, 2022

-Knowing that midwifery is restoring the birthing rights of mothers one home birth at a time is a breath of fresh air during these times as women's choices increasingly decline, and that brings hope.
+Knowing that midwifery is restoring the birthing rights of mothers one home birth at a time is a breath of fresh air.
+Women can still trust their natural God-given birthing ability and bring forth new life.

 The comeback of midwifery and home births restore the birthing rights of families who for decades have not been able to choose between having their baby in the comfort of their home.
 INSTEAD, mothers like myself have been denied their God-given right to give birth naturally assisted by a midwife at home rather than in an impersonal hospital setting to accommodate the schedule of the doctor.